HuynhTanPhatT/Hotel-Data-Analysis-Occupancy-Room-Allocation-Optimization/README.md

    - Top 5 Rooms with the `Most Double Bookings`: R164, R200,R26O,...
 (6-7 cases /room).
    - Rooms with more Double Booking affect more customers: R260(18 customers), R300(18 customers).

-=>This can cause poor experience of customers and detract from the hotel's reputation.
+=>This can cause **poor experience of customers** and **detract from the hotel's reputation**.
     - Customers receive duplicate room assignments.
     - If a customer refuses the hotel's room re-arrange offer -> the hotel must cover compensation costs (finding another hotel).

 3. **Potential Problems**:
-    - Staff Error: Forgetting to update the data after changing the customer's room.
+    - `Staff Error`: Forgetting to update the data after changing the customer's room.
-    - System Error: Early check-outs not recorded, but the system not recorded.
+    - `System Error`: Early check-outs not recorded, but the system not recorded.
 Therefore, the room still be counted as occupied and creating overlap.

 # 💡Recommendations